teslajoy/gpath2vec/README.md

 # pathway2vec
-A Python package for converting biological pathways to embeddings with enrichment analysis attributes.
+A Python package for converting gene-sets to biological pathways embeddings with enrichment analysis attributes.